christopher5106/christopher5106.github.io/_posts/2017-10-12-python-packages-and-their-managers-apt-yum-easy_install-pip-virtualenv-conda.markdown

 - `conda`

-    Conda uses Python executable ability to configure its environment from a local directory,

-     except for itself.
-In conda, packages and environments are stored directly in `~/miniconda2/`, in `~/miniconda2/pkgs/` and `~/miniconda2/envs/` respectively.
+    Conda uses Python executable ability to configure its environment from a local directory.
+In conda, packages and environments are stored directly in `~/miniconda2/`.

     To create an environment: